tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Most significantly, this book compares Cézanne's paintings with photographs of his motifs.

 These comparisons are incredibly valuable for those seeking to understand why Cézanne is considered the father of Modern Art.

-## Mondrian's Use of the Word

-In the first section of the article featured in the title of his Collected Works, The New Art -- The New Life: The Culture of Pure Relationships, Mondrian uses the term repeatedly, with the assumption that the reader understands

-- Societal Equilibrium
-- High Universal Morality -- Peace on Earth

-He uses the term "plastic" 15 times in the first 12 paragraphs.

-- "plastic means:" 7 occurrences
-- "plastic expression:" 5 occurrences
-- "plastic value:" 3 occurrences

 ## Conclusion